 Non-depository lenders who make consumer loans fall under the Regulated Loan license of this agency are subject to regular examinations by the agency's field examiners.
 Lenders operating under Subchapter E (large loans) or Subchapter F (small loans) may take a security interest in personal property, motor vehicle title or may only require a signature of the borrower.
 Also, businesses who make loans under Subchapter G (second lien mortgages) are subject to the provisions of the Texas Finance Code, Chapter 342.
-Currently, the majority of loan companies in Texas are examined approximately once every 18 to 24 months.

 The OCCC regulates and issues licenses for lenders of these types of loans (listed by relevant Texas Finance Code chapter):